agustinfitipaldi/econ194sfinal/readme.md

 # The Big Idea

+Do bank collapses have regional contagion?

+First Order Effects: Did Silicon Valley Bank's collapse cause an outsized effect on key banking variables on bordering states when compared with other states?

+Variables: Equity Capital, Gross 1-4 Family Mortgages?, Total Assets, Total Deposits, Core Deposits to Total Liabilities

 Compare how the collapse of Silicon Valley Bank (& Co?) affected a variety of bank measures using a difference in difference design with California as the treated group and the rest of the 50 states as the untreated group.

 - Core Deposits to Total Liabilities - CA vs Rest (minus NV?)